The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Overview

-This pillar creates a seamless internal market across the island, supporting regulatory clarity, business continuity, and balanced economic development.
+This pillar supports regulatory clarity, business continuity, and balanced economic development.

 Policy Function